 I am currently in my fourth year in the PhD program.
 I have taught and/or TAed courses related to internal controls and financial accounting, along with courses in Finance and Business Administration.

-My dissertation, tentatively titled "Endogenous Voluntary Disclosure: Determinants, Within Firm Effects, and Across Firm Effects," is intended to be a collection of four papers examining multi-dimensional problems in voluntary disclosure through an analytical lens and an archival lens (using text analysis).
-Outside of this, I am working on 3 other research projects, 2 of which have working papers.
+My dissertation,examines the use of multiple disclosure channels by managers in their voluntary disclosures from both a theoretical and archival perspective.
+Outside of this, I am working on 3 other research projects, all of which have working papers.
 Working papers, once ready for public distribution, will be posted on SSRN.

 This webpage mostly serves to link to other sources, as well as to distribute copies of past presentations.
 Presentations are available, by year, in the sidebar.

 I am currently involved in a number of research projects:

 In the past I have also done work on a start up, Tallecap, which aimed to provide venture capital professionals with a flexible, easy to use tool for generating capitalization tables and waterfalls (hypothetical payoffs).
 While the company itself is on hold, the product has shown to be a useful tool in teaching valuation methodologies.